 What is hepatitis A?

 Hepatitis A is a viral disease that is common in developing countries and is generally associated with poor sanitation and poor hygiene.
-It is one of the most common vaccine-preventable illnesses in travellers.
+It is one of the most common vaccine-preventable illnesses in travelers.

 What is my risk?